KrauseFx/krausefx.com/_posts/2017-01-31-scaling-open-source-communities.md

 If you receive similar issues very often, you should step back and work on fixing the underlying issue or making usage more clear.
 If 10 users submit a specific kind of issue, hundreds of other users felt the same way but didn’t take the time to submit an issue.

-In the case offastlane, many issues are related to code signing (yeah), however there is no ultimate solution to fix all issues as of now ([codesigning.guide](https://codesigning.guide/) is the easiest one so far).
+In the case of fastlane, many issues are related to code signing (yeah), however there is no ultimate solution to fix all issues as of now ([codesigning.guide](https://codesigning.guide/) is the easiest one so far).
 We wrote an extensive guide on how to setup code signing and how to troubleshoot problems.
-As with most things, users don’t like reading manuals, unless you link them to the right spot, which is exactly what thefastlane-botdoes in that case.
+As with most things, users don’t like reading manuals, unless you link them to the right spot, which is exactly what the `fastlane-bot` does in that case.

 ![Many times just linking people to the right docs already helps](/squarespace_images/static_545299aae4b0e9514fe30c95_54529a29e4b025a90f45cc50_5890115eb8a79b243d8396cb_1485836642761__img.png_)<small>Many times just linking people to the right docs already helps</small>